Graduate Teaching Assistant

 Some tips for your application 🫡

-Write a Strong Cover Letter: In your cover letter, express your passion for education and your eagerness to work in an international setting.
-Mention why you are interested in teaching in China or Thailand and how this opportunity aligns with your career goals.
+Write a Compelling Cover Letter: In your cover letter, express your passion for education and your eagerness to contribute to the learning environment in China or Thailand.
+Mention why you are interested in this opportunity and how it aligns with your career goals.

 How to prepare for a job interview at Grads Gone Global